annaohlson/covid-wastewater-sweden-2023-2024/README.md

 Ohlson A, et al. *Evaluation of wastewater SARS-CoV-2 surveillance for monitoring COVID-19 trends and early warning in Sweden, 2023–2024.*

 The full citation will be added upon publication.

+## License

+The R code in this repository is available under the MIT License.
+See `LICENSE` for details.